makgill/pc/_posts/2021-08-21-aphorisms.md

 <br>

 <p>5.
 Racism is incorrectly and insufficiently supremacist.
-There are a small number of individuals who have carried civilization on their backs.
-Most people of all races, are not even footnotes on the story of their lives.</p>
+There are a small number of individuals to whom we owe civilisation.
+Most people of all races are not even footnotes to the story of their lives.</p>

 <p>